amolinar1/DataMiningProject/README.md

 💻Our results

-Week 1: First submission without any data cleaning: 0.79
+Week 1: First submission without any data cleaning: accuracy of the model = 0.79

-Week 2: Several submissions: best one: 0.817,
+Week 2: Several submissions, best one: accuracy of the model = 0.817,

         Modifications: Cross-validation in classifier

 Link to the video: on coming